Internship Abroad: Blog

 Two weeks ago I participated in the Scavenger Hunt.
 After having lunch with the other interns at the office, we were divided into groups.
 By chance, Sinem and I were in the same group with five other interns.
 We received a list and had to find spots in the city which were described in one sentence.
 We had to take a group picture at every spot in order to prove that we discovered the right one.

 Thus we sat for instance on the ducks located in Boston Common.
 This Make Way for Duckling sculpture is based on Robert McCloskey's children's book about the duck family taking up residence in Boston's public garden.
 Then we went to the natural boundary between Cambridge and Downtown Boston – it’s, of course, Charles River – and headed after that to the Public Library.
 The day ended with a beer after work (yes, it was definitely work walking around the city with an outside temperature of 95 degrees Fahrenheit).

-In the evening I went to the Cheesecake Factory with the other global interns.
+In the evening I went to the Cheesecake Factory with the international interns.
 As the name indicates, it’s famous for its cheesecake.
 You can choose between more than 30 variants of cheesecakes and I loved the Chocolate Tuxedo Cream Cheesecake the most.
 Because of National Cheesecake Day next weekend I’ll pay this restaurant another visit in order to try out another cheesecake.
 By the way, the burgers and the shepherd’s pie are wicked awesome there too, although I would recommend for delicious burgers the Boston Burger Company or The Met Back Bay.

 Red Sox Game